 4- Blood Pressure Shifts

-Dizziness is often caused high blood pressure.
+Dizziness is often caused by high blood pressure.
 According to research, progesterone, which increases in the second part of the menstrual cycle before a period, may affect blood pressure.

 The alteration is linked to PMS; therefore, those with PMS symptoms are more likely to experience a rise in blood pressure before their period.